 With processor-heavy computational loads, there’s an urgent need for a viable alternative.
 That solution is liquid immersion cooling.
 The tremendous efficiency of liquid immersion cooling in comparison to previous approaches to cooling makes it an easy call and you’ll immediately see much larger cooling and computing capacity, easier maintenance, lower CAPEX, and OPEX.

 As temperatures rise inside data centers, operators too need to rise to the challenge and find workable, more power-efficient alternatives to traditional air-cooling.
-Tech giants like Intel have already thrown their weight behind liquid immersion cooling technology, while industry and government are working to make this standard.
+Tech giants, including Intel, Facebook, and Google, have already thrown their weight behind liquid immersion cooling technology, while industry and government are working to make this standard.
 If all of this has you thinking: this sounds like the future of data centers, then you are on the right track.
 The next step is to get in touch with GRC, we are, after all, the immersion cooling authority!